pedrociccone/pedrociccone/readme.md

 ### Hi!
-I'm Pedro Ciccone, a QA Analyst from Argentina.
+I'm Pedro Ciccone, a QA Tester from Argentina.

 #### About me